 Are you trying to keep your horse at peak performance?
 Have you noticed issues in your riding, such as difficulty with collection?
 Is your horse exhibiting signs of pain or discomfort, such as bucking, pinning his ears, or a reluctance to do activities he used to enjoy?
 If so, your horse might benefit from an in-depth veterinary evaluation and sports medicine therapy recommendations.

 We typically use several tools to help us get a clear picture of your horse’s health.
 Along with a complete examination, we may use diagnostic nerve blocks, digital radiographs, ultrasound, and/or endoscopy.
 After evaluating your horse and taking into consideration your performance goals, we will determine the best therapy for your horse.
-Some options include systemic therapies, such as Adequan and Legend, joint injections, and regenerative therapies such as shockwave therapy and platelet rich plasma (PRP) treatment.
+Some options include systemic therapies, joint injections, and regenerative therapies such as shockwave therapy and platelet rich plasma (PRP) treatment.
 If your horse needs a surgical procedure, we will refer you to the best hospital or specialist for your horse’s needs.

 Maybe you noticed your horse is favoring one leg, or perhaps your horse just doesn’t feel right when riding.
 Either way, lameness is one of the most common – and frustrating – issues affecting horses and their owners.
 However, with better diagnostic and treatment options, lameness issues can often be managed with good veterinary care.